hoytech/negentropy/cpp/README.md

 * Storage must be flushed before commiting the transaction. `BTreeLMDB` will try to flush in its destructor.
 If you commit before this happens, you may see "mdb_put: Invalid argument" errors.

+### negentropy::storage::SubRange

+This storage is a proxy to a sub-range of another storage.
+It is useful for performing partial syncs of the DB.

+The constructor arguments are the large storage you want to proxy to (of type `Vector`, `BTreeLMDB`, etc), and the lower and upper bounds of the desired sub-range.
+As usual, lower bounds are inclusive and upper bounds are exclusive:

+    negentropy::storage::SubRange subStorage(storage, negentropy::Bound(fromTimestamp), negentropy::Bound(toTimestamp));

 ## Reconciliation

 Reconciliation works mostly the same for all storage types.
 First create a `Negentropy` object: